coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 ![RL23]({{ site.baseurl }}/images/ResourceLocator/RL23.png)

-When people are zooming/panning the map, the mapEvent is called (after 1 second to make sure the map is completely loaded, including all the invisible tiles).
+When people are zooming/panning the map, the mapEvent is called.
+This happens after 1 second to make sure the map is completely loaded, including all the invisible tiles.
 The mapEvent will add an additional filter to our query, using:
 ``` javascript
 var ne = bounds2.getNorthEast(); // LatLng of the north-east corner
 var sw = bounds2.getSouthWest(); // LatLng of the south-west corder